 Welcome to the website for Drake University's Program in Law, Politics, and Society.

-On these pages, you'll find much of what you need to know to make informed decisions about whether this is the right major for you, what classes to take (and organizations to be involved in) once you get here, and where you might continue your education and work experience after you leave.
-Don't let them be a substitute, though, for chatting with our faculty - and feel free to contact me at firstname.lastname@example.org.
+We hope you find the information here helpful, and that it tells you what you need to know to decide if this is the right major for you, what classes to take (and organizations to be involved in) once you get here, and where you might continue your education and work experience after you leave.

 Don't let this be a substitute, though, for visiting in person.
 The office of admissions can make arrangements for you to tour the campus, observe a class, and meet with any of us one on one to talk more about Drake and LPS.
 And, of course, you may reach out to any of us via email.
 We’d be happy to chat.

 Thank you for your interest in LPS.
 We hope to see you soon!